 is harmful, not only to women and girls but to boys and men as well.

-who are worthy of honor.
-There is nothing in the bible about boys and men honoring only male
+The scriptures command us to honor our mothers as well as our fathers, and to honor all who are worthy of honor.
+There is nothing in the bible about boys and men honoring only male role-models.

-role-models.
 Witcoff’s parroting of CBMW’s anti-woman narrative dishonors all

 who buy into it.

-announcement from Amazon whenever a new book is released by Jocelyn Andersen,
+To receive announcements from Amazon whenever a new book is released by Jocelyn Andersen,

 subscribe to Her Amazon author's